iOS 11 brings drag-and-drop, windows and a file system to iPad

 Apple introduces a completely redesigned App Store

-In the second half of their WWDC 2017 keynote Apple circled back to iOS 11 to introduce some iPad-specific features that focus on productivity – and further blur the difference between iOS and macOS.
+In the second half of their WWDC 2017 keynote, Apple circled back to iOS 11 to introduce some iPad-specific features that focus on productivity — and further blur the difference between iOS and macOS.

 All of these features will make it easier for people to use the iPad for the type of tasks that typically make you want to pull out your laptop because the task is just too hard to do on a mobile-focused operating system.